 Networking is a huge part of technology sales, as deals often come in by word-of-mouth.
 When selling complex systems and technology products, building relationships with the right people can be extremely valuable.
 Making friends and speaking with prospects is a big part of the industry.

 Product demonstrations are especially important in technology sales.
-You (the representative) are showing the client how your product will help them.
-But to do so, it’s important to ensure that the client understands what you’re talking about, and what you have to offer.
+As the representative of a product or service, you must show the client how their problems will be solved by the solutions you are offering.
+To do so, it’s important to ensure that the client understands what you’re talking about, and what you have to offer.

 What Are the Required Skills for Tech Sales Careers?

-A certain level of charisma is necessary in a technology sales position.
-Essentially, salespeople who get along with others, have a huge advantage.
+A certain level of charisma is necessary for a technology sales position.
+Essentially, salespeople who get along with others have a huge advantage.
 Building trust is essential to a good sales relationship, and a good personality can be very helpful.

 Attention to Detail

 Selling highly complex technology products isn’t easy.
 And as we mentioned earlier, it’s important to understand all the products you sell.
-As a result, a strong attention to detail can help you remember the facts when a customer needs them, and avoid overlooking an obvious solution to a client’s need.
+Strong attention to detail can help you remember the facts when a customer needs them, and avoid overlooking an obvious solution to a client’s need.